 About halfway up the hill, a glance to the left reveals 'old artifacts' scattered in the forest and am therefore compelled to root around in the forest above the trail to see what can be discovered, before exhibiting elevated common sense by continuing the ascent to the Lookout at the top of Tiger Lily Loop.

 From the top of Tiger Lily Loop there are expansive views across Glenbow Ranch Provincial Park to the south over the Bow River, and west towards Cochrane and the Rocky Mountains which are buried in haze and accumulating cloud cover.

-first to the south from the Lookout above Tiger Lily Loop, then panning to the northeast over Cochrane, Alberta.
+The video sweeps first to the south from the Lookout above Tiger Lily Loop, then pans to the northeast over Cochrane, Alberta.
 The camera microphones pick up the slight breeze and the video is jerky as a result of being wedged between two fences where the backpack gets stuck during the rotation.

 Glenbow Ranch Provincial Park is austere but different and impressive.
 The park is an easy day of hiking for a broad range of age and physical capability.
 Hikers can do as little or as much as they choose.
 There are several picnic locations and the provincial park is a gold mine of educational opportunity for inquisitive minds.

 Hiking on this day consumes about 12 KM (7½ miles) and gross elevation for the day, accumulated in small increments ascending and descending small hills is estimated to be about 457 m (1,500 ft).
 There is a lot of trail to hike another day, mainly to the east on the Glenbow Trail past Glenbow Village and The Narrows, and adjacent to the Bow River on the figure-eight Bow River Loop.